morler/git-intelligence-message/README.md

 The application has been tested on these platforms and should work without issues.
 If you encounter any platform-specific problems, please [report them](https://github.com/davelet/git-intelligence-message/issues/new).

+## AI Provider URL Configuration

+When configuring the AI provider URL, you can now simply provide the base URL without the full path.
+The application will automatically append the appropriate path based on the provider:

+- For OpenAI: `https://api.openai.com` (automatically becomes `https://api.openai.com/v1/chat/completions`)
+- For providers with base URL ending in `/v1`: `https://api.provider.com/v1` (automatically becomes `https://api.provider.com/v1/chat/completions`)
+- For providers with full URL: `https://api.provider.com/v1/chat/completions` (used as-is)

+This simplifies configuration and makes it more intuitive for users.

 Thank you for your interest in this project.